Category Archives: Policy discussion

 The Rules That Wrecked the Economy

 It takes a little time to explain the evidence, here showing the long record of US GDP growing by leaps and bounds for 120 years.
-Overlaid are Household income levels, scaled to equal GDP at 1970 so their proportional changes are displayed.
-Household incomes are seen perfectly tracking GDP from the 1940’s to about 1970, and then start to dramatically fall behind.
-It shows the economy completely stopped “lifting all boats” in 1970, completely disproving the endlessly promoted business lobby idea that how to cure the “malaise” was to give the rich more money.
-Households suffered from the having to manage the ever faster growing complexity of life, but without the growing resources.
-It might not have been intentional, but these trends do seem to literally display 40 years of US households being increasingly devalued, cheated out of the economic value they created, even as investors were cheated too, by businesses being driven to develop unsustainably, only becoming a great public issue now.
+Overlaid are Household income levels, scaled to equal GDP in 1970, so their proportional changes are displayed.
+Household incomes are seen moving all together, all changing in proportion to GDP…. from the 1940’s to 1970, but then start to dramatically fall behind.
+It shows the economy completely stopped “lifting all boats” in 1970, completely disproving the endlessly promoted business lobby idea that how to cure for the “malaise” was to give the rich more (nearly all) of the money.

 US GDP growth & US Income Levels falling behind, Incomes are scaled to 1970 GDP to compare rates, following GDP growth to 1970, then lagging and splitting apart.
+(This is the Original Version)

-The next figure shows the behavior of the stock market at the time when the SEC rules bringing “efficiency” to fast trading and market manipulation by traders, a 14 year record of NYSE trading frequency beginning at 1960.
-You can clearly see how the strongly pattered trading followed right after the rules were implemented, as a dramatic change from the sleepy manner of trading before.
+The next figure shows the behavior of the stock market at the time when the SEC rules bringing “efficiency” to fast trading and market manipulation by traders, a 14-year record of NYSE trading frequency beginning in 1960.
+You can clearly see how the strongly patterned trading followed immediately after the rules were implemented, marking a dramatic change from the previous, sleepy manner of trading.
 You might also be curious about the 40 year record, from 1960 to 2000.

 A 14 year record of NYSE trading frequency showing a dramatic change right after the new 1964 SEC trading rules were adopted.